 3. A wall that’s painted with green screen equivalent paint

 While it may not fit in with your home’s decor, another option is to paint the wall behind your desk chair with this green paint.

 A benefit to the painting option is that no space is taken up in the name of green.
 Also, the width of your “green screen” will be as wide as the wall that you paint.

 4. A green muslin hanging from a stand

-If you have a large workspace, using a stand and a green muslin like this will give you the most square footage.
-This setup gives you 10 horizontal feet of green screen.
+If you have a large workspace, using a stand and a green muslin, like this one, will give you the most square footage.
+This setup gives you 10 horizontal feet worth of green screen.